Anarchism in Italy

-Italian anarchism as a movement began primarily from the influence of Mikhail Bakunin, Giuseppe Fanelli, and Errico Malatesta.
-Rooted in collectivist anarchism and social anarchism, it expanded to include illegalist individualist anarchism, mutualism, anarcho-syndicalism, and especially anarcho-communism.
+Italian anarchism as a movement began primarily from the influence of Mikhail Bakunin, Giuseppe Fanelli, Carlo Cafiero, and Errico Malatesta.
+Rooted in collectivist anarchism and social or socialist anarchism, it expanded to include illegalist individualist anarchism, mutualism, anarcho-syndicalism, and especially anarcho-communism.
 In fact, anarcho-communism first fully formed into its modern strain within the Italian section of the First International.
-Italian anarchism and anarchists participated in the biennio rosso and survived Italian Fascism.
-Platformism and insurrectionary anarchism were particularly common in Italian anarchism and continue to influence the movement today.
-The synthesist Italian Anarchist Federation appeared after the war, and autonomismo and operaismo especially influenced Italian anarchism in the second half of the 20th century.
+Italian anarchism and Italian anarchists participated in the biennio rosso and survived Italian Fascism, with Italian anarchists significantly contributing to the Italian Resistance Movement.
+Platformism and insurrectionary anarchism have long been particularly common in Italian anarchism and continue to influence the movement today.
+The synthesist Italian Anarchist Federation and insurrectionary Informal Anarchist Federation appeared after the war, and autonomismo and operaismo especially influenced Italian anarchism in the second half of the 20th century.

 History

 Origins

 When the Italian section of the International Workingman's Association was formed in 1869, new and more famous (or infamous) anarchists began appearing on the scene, notable individuals include Carlo Cafiero and Errico Malatesta.
-Within the Italian section of the IWMA the ideas of anarchist communism as a clear, cohesive movement were formed.
-At an 1876 conference in Florence, the Italian section of the International Workingman's Association declared the principles of Anarchist-Communism, proclaiming:
+Within the Italian section of the IWMA, the ideas of anarchist communism as a clear, cohesive movement were formed.
+At an 1876 conference in Florence, the Italian section of the International Workingmen's Association declared the principles of Anarchist-Communism, proclaiming:

 It was also in Italy that early Anarchist attempts at revolution began.
 Bakunin was involved in an insurrection taking place in Florence in 1869 and in the failed 1874 Bologna insurrection.
 In 1877, Errico Malatesta, Carlo Cafiero, and Costa began an attempt at revolution in Italy with the Banda del Matese.
 They liberated two villages in Campania before being put down by the military.

 Italian Anarchism was first materialized in the Italian section of the First International.
 The popularity of the IWA skyrocketed with the Paris Commune.
-Because of limited knowledge of the actual events taking place, many militants had utopian visions of the nature of the Commune, leading to a popularity of Anarchist and other Socialist ideas.
+Because of limited knowledge of the actual events taking place, many militants had utopian visions of the nature of the Commune, leading to popularity of Anarchist and other Socialist ideas.
 The radical republican Giuseppe Mazzini condemned the Commune because it represented everything he hated: class struggle, mass violence, atheism, and materialism.
 Mazzini's condemnation helped to increase the defection of many republicans to the ranks of the IWA.

-As the split between Marx and Bakunin became more prominent, the Italian section of the IWA primarily took the side of Bakunin against the authoritarian behavior of Marx's General Council.
-Bakunin's defense of the Paris Commune against the attacks of Mazzini and Marx and Engels's incompetence in challenging them led to Bakuninism becoming the prominent strain of thought in the Italian IWA.
+As the split between Marx and Bakunin became more prominent, the Italian section of the IWA primarily took the side of Bakunin against the authoritarian behaviour of Marx's General Council.
+Bakunin's defence of the Paris Commune against the attacks of Mazzini and Marx and Engels's incompetence in challenging them led to Bakuninism becoming the prominent strain of thought in the Italian IWA.
 In 1872, Bakunin, and Cafiero helped to organize a national federation of Italian IWA sections.
 All the delegates at the founding congress excluding Carlo Terzaghi (a police spy) and two Garibaldian socialists, were Anarchists.